 Classic Caesar salad gets a flavor facelift thanks to the grill!
 Romaine hearts, rosemary marinated chicken and even the bread for the croutons are all grilled to perfection in this healthy Grilled Chicken Caesar Salad!

 When it comes to salads what’s your favorite part?
 The toppings obviously, am I right?
 The whole lettuce business is more of an obligation.
-You feel like you have to put it in there because you’ve always done it that way and if you didn’t is it really a salad?
+You feel like you have to put it in there because you’ve always done it that way and if you didn’t, is it really a salad?
 Generally my feeling about lettuce is that it’s just getting in the way and taking up space for the stuff I really want.
 However, when I made this Grilled Chicken Caesar Salad my opinions of lettuce totally changed.

 Why did my opinion change?
 Because I stuck it on the grill!
 Sounds crazy and I’ve been skeptical to try it, but it seems to be the thing to do in the summer.
 I was hesitant to give it a try because I was afraid the lettuce would get limp and soggy.
-This can definitely happen if you leave it on the grill too long or use a delicate lettuce, but with a sturdy lettuce like romaine hearts, it works beautifully.
+This can absolutely happen if you leave it on the grill too long or use a delicate lettuce, but with a sturdy lettuce like romaine hearts, it works beautifully.

 The most classic and common salad that uses romaine lettuce is Caesar salad.
 It’s a salad I rarely make or order at a restaurant, but thought I’d give it a flavor facelift by making every component, except the dressing, on the grill.